 Ban Horse-Drawn Carriages from Victorian Roads

 On a hot afternoon in mid-February 2018, Melbourne Australia, locals and visitors were forced to again face just one of the many shocking and cruel realities of what it means to use horses as vehicles for so-called 'entertainment'.
-Two horses used to pull carriages lay helpless and injured on the side of the road, and a trail of blood was evident.
+Two horses used to pull carriages lay helpless and injured on the side of the road, (featured in the above image) and a trail of blood was evident.
 Authorities remain ill-equipped as to how to respond appropriately and yet again the concerned public are unable to get solid information as to the injuries sustained and the current state of these poor horses.
 This is all due to VicRoads and the State Labor Government failing to act and ban horse-drawn carriages from Victorian roads.

-In 2018 there remain horses used to pull carriages on the busy roads of Melbourne and surrounds.
-The risks to human and horse safety have been widely documented by the media and Melbourne Against Horse-Drawn Carriages over 4 years.
+In 2021 there remain horses used to pull carriages on the busy roads of Melbourne and surrounds.
+The risks to human and horse safety have been widely documented by the media and Melbourne Against Horse-Drawn Carriages over seven years.
 Incidents of horse and human injury, violent and aggressive operators, breaches of local laws and state road safety laws are commonplace, yet the state government continues to refuse to take action!

 The situation is so out of control that after the ongoing high volume of complaints (making HDV's the most complained about issue for the City of Melbourne), serious incidents of horse and human injury, and wide public consultation, the City of Melbourne had no other choice but to remove the street-trading permits of the operators effective as of July 1, 2017.
 The Lord Mayor at the time, Robert Doyle, stating "Horse-drawn vehicles, modern traffic, a busy city, a million people a day — they just don't mix," and admitting the permits introduced several years ago to regulate the industry had been "ineffective".